Sandra Laing

-Sandra Laing (born 26 November 1955) is a South African woman who was classified as Coloured by authorities during the apartheid era, due to her skin colour and hair texture, although she was officially listed as the child of at least three generations of ancestors who had been regarded as white.
-At the age of 10, she was expelled from her all-white school, and the authorities' decisions based on her appearance disrupted her family and adult life.
+Sandra Laing (born 26 November 1955) is a South African woman who was classified as Coloured by authorities under the apartheid system, due to her skin colour and hair type, although she was officially listed as the child of at least three generations of ancestors who had been regarded as white.
+At the age of 10, she was expelled from her all-white school, and the authorities' decisions based on her physical appearance disrupted her family and adult life.

 Laing was the subject of the 2008 biographical dramatic film Skin, directed by Anthony Fabian, which won numerous awards.
 In addition, she is the subject of the documentaries In Search of Sandra Laing (1977), directed by Anthony Thomas for the BBC, which was banned by the apartheid government of the time, Sandra Laing: A Spiritual Journey (2000), and Skin Deep: The Story of Sandra Laing (2009).

 Early life

-Susanna Magrietha "Sandra" Laing was born in 1955 to Susanna Margaretha "Sannie" (née Roux) (1920–2001) and Abraham Laing (1916–1988), Afrikaners in Piet Retief, a small conservative town in South Africa during the apartheid era, when laws governed officially established social castes of racial classification.
+Susanna Magrietha "Sandra" Laing was born in 1955 to Susanna Margaretha "Sannie" (née Roux) (1920–2001) and Abraham Laing (1916–1988), Afrikaners in Piet Retief, a small conservative town in South Africa under the apartheid system, when laws governed officially established social castes of racial classification.
 Her paternal grandparents were Alfred Laing (1874–1962) of Memel, Germany (now Klaipėda, Lithuania) and Hester Sophia Goosen (1877–1949); her maternal grandparents were Adriaan Roux (1876–1967) and Susanna Magrietha Veldman (1886–1967), after whom Sandra was named.
-She had darker skin than other members of her family, which seemed to become more obvious as she grew older.
-Her parents, grandparents, and great-grandparents were all white, but Sandra displayed the physiognomy of African ancestors of earlier generations, perhaps from the 18th century or more recent.
+She had darker skin and more kinky hair than other members of her family, which seemed to become more obvious as she grew older.
+Her parents, grandparents, and great-grandparents were all white, but Sandra displayed the physiognomy of Black ancestors from earlier generations, perhaps from the 18th century or more recent.
 Her family treated her as white, the same as their sons Adriaan and Leon, and together they all attended the Dutch Reformed Church.

-When Laing was 10 years old and at an all-white boarding school, the school authorities expelled her because of complaints from the parents of other students, based on her appearance: primarily her skin colour and the texture of her hair.
+When Laing was 10 years old and at an all-white boarding school, the school authorities expelled her because of complaints from the parents of other students, based on her skin colour and hair type.
 They believed she was "Coloured", a term for mixed-race people.
 She was expelled and escorted home by two police officers.

 Sandra's parents fought several legal battles to have her classified as white, based on her documented ancestry through them.
-Her father underwent a blood-typing test for paternity in the 1960s, as DNA tests were not yet available.
+Her father underwent a blood-typing test for paternity in 1966 and 1967, as DNA tests were not yet available.
 The results were compatible with his being her biological father.
-Although such tests are extremely imprecise due to the small amount of blood types that most people can have, and the tests could not prove that he was her father, at least they did not disprove it.
+Although such tests are extremely imprecise due to the small amount of blood types that most people can have, and though the tests could not prove that he was her father, at least they did not disprove it.